Last updated: ET

 Religious preaching to Muslims, including distributing non-Islamic religious materials, is illegal.

 Penalties for possession, use or trafficking of illegal drugs are severe.
-Possession of as little as 15 grams of some prohibited substances will be considered trafficking, which carries a mandatory death penalty.
+Convicted offenders can face the death penalty.
+Possession of as little as 15 grams of some prohibited substances will be considered trafficking.

 You must carry photo identification, such as your passport.
 Keep a photocopy of your passport in a safe place, in case it’s lost or confiscated.

 Traffic drives on the left.